 On October 5, 2022, the Group entered into an agreement for the sale of its operations in Curacao and St. Maarten.
 The sale is subject to receipt of regulatory approval.
 The effective date of disposal shall be the last business day of the month in which all regulatory approvals are obtained.
-The agreement may be terminated by either party if regulatory approval is not received within nine months of the signing date.
+The agreement may be terminated by either party if regulatory approval is not received.

-The purchaser is expected to assume the insurance and other liabilities of the Group's operations in Curacao and St. Maarten as at the effective date, in exchange for assets which shall exceed the value of the liabilities transferred by US\$3.038 million
+The purchaser is expected to assume the insurance and other liabilities of the Group's operations in Curacao and St. Maarten as at the effective date, in exchange for assets which shall exceed the value of the liabilities transferred by US\$3.038 million.